Tokyo has some great places, most free, to see the autumn colors.

 Pics and info here.

-More info about autumn colours can be found here.
+More info about autumn colors can be found here.